 (Al-Haya Al-Jadida, June 2, 1996, p.
 2, col. 7)

 The “peace train” is a metaphor for the ongoing peace process and the bridge is a metaphor for a positive relationship between the two parties to the process.

-תחום היעד – תהליך השלום המתנהל מומשג באמצעות תחום המקור: רכבת.
+The target domain of the peace process is conceptualized through the source domain of a train.

 (28) There is no escaping [the fact that] the peace train will reach its final stop.

 (Al-Haya Al-Jadida, June 4, 1996, p.
 2, col. 5)

-A “final stop” is a metaphor for the goal of peaceful coexistence.
+A ‘final stop’ is a metaphor for the goal of peaceful coexistence.
+The target domain—the goal of a peaceful settlement—is conceptualized through the source domain of a final stop.

-תחום היעד – היעד של השכנת שלום מומשג באמצעות תחום המקור: תחנה סופית.

 (29) Today, we walked a good part of the way together in the direction of a Palestinian state.

 (Al-Quds, December 31, 1995)

 Walking in a certain direction is a metaphor for achieving a goal, i.e., a Palestinian state, which is perceived by Arafat as the objective of the peace process.

-תחום היעד – השגת מטרה בדמותה של מדינה פלסטינית מומשגת באמצעות תחום המקור: הליכה לכיוון מסוים.
+The target domain—achievement in the form of a Palestinian state—is conceptualized through the source domain of traveling in the same direction.

-(30) Jerusalem is a red line . . . and there is no one among us who would be willing to give up a single speck of land from Holy Jerusalem.
+(30) Jerusalem is a red line […] and there is no one among us who would be willing to give up a single speck of land from Holy Jerusalem.

-(Al-Quds, July 2, 1998).
+(Al-Quds, July 2, 1998)

-A “red line” is a road sign that advises caution or is an order to stop.
+A ‘red line’ is a road sign that advises caution or is an order to stop.
 It is a metaphor for preventing negotiations on a particular issue due to its extreme sensitivity.

-תחום היעד – קיום משא ומתן בעניין ירושלים מומשג באמצעות תחום המקור: קו אדום.
+The target domain—holding negotiations regarding Jerusalem—is conceptualized through the source domain of the red line.

 4.2.6 Supernatural metaphors